 In my opinion, the QB Chief has a better trigger than the Discovery and contains fewer plastic parts overall giving it the feeling of a more serious rifle.
 The Chief also features adjustable fiber optic open sites making it a viable choice for shooters who don’t want to mess with a scope, although 11mm dovetails are cut into the receiver if you choose to mount an optic.

 Depending on the objective size of your scope, it may be necessary to remove the rear sight to allow for scope clearance.
-At just a touch over $150, the Beeman QB Chief offers everything that a beginner air gunner could want with plenty of budget left over for a high-quality hand pump!
+At just a touch over $150, the Beeman QB Chief offers everything that a beginner air gunner could want with plenty of room in the budget left over for a high-quality hand pump!

 - Some quality control issues reported with leaking